finbarrtimbers/finbarrtimbers.github.io/index.md

 - **Generative AI**.
 Computers are making it easier than ever before to make art (or write code, or write text, or...).
 I want to see how far this rabbit hole goes.
 I'm particularly excited by language models.
 - **Large models**.
 I'm _really_ excited by the scaling results we've seen with Chinchilla and the GPT line of work.
 This is a priority for me and an area that I want to focus my professional work on.
 - **Reinforcement learning**.
 Computers that can engage autonomously with the world.
 What's not to love?
-- **Investing**.
-I'm looking to do some angel investing.
-If you're starting an interesting company, particularly in the RL space, please reach out.
+- **Startups**.
+I do a small amount of angel investing and advising of AI startups.
+If you're starting an interesting company, please reach out.